sourcegraph/cody-vs/CONTRIBUTING.md

 ```bash
 echo $env:SourcegraphCodyToken
 ```
+> [!NOTE]

-**Note:** After setting an environment variable, you may need to restart `Visual Studio` and any open command prompts for the changes to take effect.
+> After setting an environment variable, you may need to restart `Visual Studio` and any open
+> command prompts for the changes to take effect.

 The token from the environment variable always overrides the value from the user settings and is never saved in the user settings.